shifaka/fatcatcoin/README.md

 - `TokensStaked(address indexed user, uint256 amount)`: Emitted when a user stakes tokens. 💎
 - `TokensUnstaked(address indexed user, uint256 amount, uint256 rewards)`: Emitted when a user unstakes tokens and receives rewards. 🎁
 - `TransferBlocked(address indexed from, address indexed to, uint256 amount)`: Emitted when a transfer attempt fails during the freeze period. 🚫
+- `StakingPoolFilluped(address indexed admin, uint256 amount)`: Emitted when tokens are added to the staking pool. 🏦

 ---